 UK (ref) , Helsinki, Finland (ref) as well as in Australia.

-The cost of the procedure and subsequent rehabilitation is said to be in the neighborhood of $6,500.
-I have no personal experience with this surgery - none of my client’s pets have had it performed.
-This procedure is still considered to be in the "clinical trial" stage, subject to modification as more long term results become known.
+The cost of the procedure and subsequent rehabilitation was said to be in the neighborhood of $6,500 in 2012.
+I have no personal experience with this surgery - none of my clients have had the funds to have it performed.
+In 2012, the procedure was still considered to be in the "clinical trial" stage, subject to modification as more long-term results became known.
 Repair of a single knee is usually sufficient for dogs to rise, get out and about and lead a pain-free life.
 But both knees have occasionally been replaced successfully. (ref)